FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

 - Preconditions and Postconditions: The user should have at least one event to use this functionality.

 - Normal Flow:
-1. User clicks in “See all persona Events”.
+1. User clicks in “MyEvents”.
 2. The system will print all the information about all events.

 - Alternative Flows and Exceptions:  In principle the print of all events will never fail.